 - Poor food absorption: Perhaps your cat has a disorder of the intestines that means that they do not absorb their food in the correct way.
 Malabsorption can also lead to a lack of nutrients in the blood.
 It can also result in excess gas and farting.

 - Constipation: If your cat is constipated, their poop is hard and travels slowly through the intestines.
 In some cases, this results in a build up of gas and flatulence.
+Find out more about cat food for constipation here.

 - Hairballs: This is a common issue for many cats.
 The hairballs can alter the way that food moves along the digestive tract and this, in turn, can cause flatulence.
+Head over to our review of cat food for hairballs for more choices.

 - Intestinal parasites: There are a number of intestinal parasites that can affect felines including roundworms and hookworms.
 They alter the delicate balance of the intestine and excessive gas can be the result.